shivammehta220/HEVO-LinearRail-3DPrinter/README.md

 - Filament runout sensor: A sensor that detects when the filament runs out during a print.
 - RepRap display: A display unit for providing real-time information about the printer's status.
 - TFT screen: A touch screen interface for easy control and navigation of printer settings.

-## Repository Structure
-The repository is organized into the following folders:

-- CAD Files: Contains the CAD files for the printer components, including the frame, linear rail upgrades, and extruder bracket.
-- STLs: Contains the STL files ready for 3D printing.
-- Marlin File: Contains the Marlin firmware configuration file specific to the printer.
-- BOMs: Contains the Bill of Materials, listing all the necessary components for building the printer.
-- Images: Contains images showcasing the printer, its components, and upgrades.

-Please refer to the respective folders for specific files and documentation related to each section of the project.

 ## Acknowledgements
 This project is based on and adapted from the HyperCube Evolution project by SCOTT_3D.
 We would like to express our gratitude to SCOTT_3D for providing the inspiration and foundation for this project.